sanjars/terraform/docker/services/README.md

 ## Deploy

-terraform init
+`terraform init`

-terraform plan -var "ext_port=8082"
+`terraform plan -var "ext_port=8082"`

-terraform apply --auto-approve -var "ext_port=8082"
+`terraform apply --auto-approve -var "ext_port=8082"`

 ## Verify

-docker volume inspect mysql_data

-ls /var/lib/docker/volumes/mysql_data/_data
+`docker service ls`

+`docker container ls`

+You should see only one container, and that is normal because there are 2 containers and each container is running in 2 different hosts.

+`docker ps`